 Pedestrian connections are especially important to the commercial area (along Central Avenue), transit routes, focal points, and other public places within the proposed development.
-The General

-Plan emphasizes walkability for development in the Developed Tier and along corridors.
+The General Plan emphasizes walkability for development in the Developed Tier and along corridors.
 The plan does not clearly indicate sidewalks.
 All sidewalks should be labeled with dimensions.
 The road network must facilitate safe pedestrian connections throughout the proposed development.
 Pedestrian connections to adjoining residential and existing public uses such as Central High School (south of MD 214 and west of the proposed development) and Walker Mill Middle School (southeast corner of the proposed development) are critical in the future phases of development which may require separate trails.

-- 16. Department of Public Works and Transportation referral: In a memorandum dated January 25, 2008 (Abraham to Zhang), the Department of Public Works and Transportation (DPW&T) offered the following comments: - a.
+16. Department of Public Works and Transportation referral: In a memorandum dated January 25, 2008 (Abraham to Zhang), the Department of Public Works and Transportation (DPW&T) offered the following comments:

+- a.
 The property is located on the south side of MD 214, in the vicinity of the 7100 and 7200 blocks.
 The property will be accessed through a proposed extension of Karen Boulevard in the Glenwood Hills subdivision.
 MD 214 is under the jurisdiction of the State Highway Administration (SHA).
 Access requirements and frontage improvement will be established by SHA.
 Karen Boulevard is a county-maintained roadway; therefore, right-of-way dedication and frontage improvements in accordance with DPW&T's standards modified to provide 11-foot travel lanes and median widths of ten feet narrowing to four feet at floodplain crossings and the Americans With Disabilities Act are required. - b.
 Any proposed master plan roadways that lie within the property limits must be addressed through coordination between The Maryland-National Capital Park and Planning Commission and DPW&T and may involve right-of-way reservation, dedication, and/or road construction in accordance with DPW&T's specifications and standards. - c.
-Compliance with DPW&T's utility policy is required.
-Based upon the plans submitted, proper temporary and final patching and the related mill and underlay in accordance with the established DPW&T's "Policy and Specification for Utility Installation and Maintenance Permits" are required. - d.
-Culs-de-sac are required to allow, as a minimum, the turning movement for a standard WB-40 vehicle and a standard length fire truck.
-When considering the turning movement, it is assumed that parking is provided on the outside edge or radius of the cul-de-sac. - e.
-All improvements within the public right-of-way as dedicated to the county are to be in accordance with the county Road Ordinance, DPW&T's specifications and standards modified to allow sidewalks at the curb of various locations, and the Americans With Disabilities Act. - f.
-Sidewalks are required along all proposed roadways within the property limits in accordance with Sections 23-105 and 23-135 of the county Road Ordinance.
+Existing utilities may require relocation and/or adjustments.
+Coordination with the various utility companies is required. - d.
+The detailed site plan is consistent with the approved DPW&T Stormwater Management Concept Plan #39362-2002-02.